amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 - Positive emotions are your indication that you are doing the right things.
 - Negative emotions are your indication that you need to change something, whether that means changing the outside environment by taking action, or changing your inner environment by changing your thoughts.

-These lessons so ridiculously simple that I’m surprised I ever got conditioned to live otherwise.
+These lessons are so ridiculously simple that I’m surprised I ever got conditioned to live otherwise.

 ### I dare you